 - How to encrypt emails in Yahoo Mail?

 Generally speaking, encryption is possible at the transport level or end-to-end.
 Here’s how they differ:

 - Transport level encryption only protects the sending channel.
 It means that the email is still composed and sent as plain text, but the moment it leaves your mailbox, it’s protected with a layer of encryption.
 When it arrives at its destination, the email client decrypts it and stores it in plaintext for you to read.

 - End-to-end encryption makes sure that the email is safe at all stages of the communication.
 This data can be read-only by the intended sender and remain encrypted throughout the exchange process.

-The most widely used transport-level encryption protocol command is SMTP STARTTLS.
-It uses Transport Layer Security (TLS), or its predecessor Secure Sockets Layer (SSL) as cryptographic protocols encrypting the plain text messages only during server-to-server exchanges.
+This type uses Transport Layer Security (TLS), or its predecessor Secure Sockets Layer (SSL) as cryptographic protocols encrypting the plain text messages only during server-to-server exchanges.

-SMTP STARTTLS isn’t an encryption protocol, but an email protocol command, because it instructs the email server to establish a very secure connection.
-In other words, it forces the server to use either SSL, TLS, or both.
 When you send an email, your client contacts the server to check whether it supports the requested protocol.
 The server shares a digital certificate confirming its identity.
 When it checks out, the two parties generate a unique exchange key used to encrypt and decrypt the messages.